 Always.
 A blood clot is serious business and should be treated seriously.
 Deep-vein thrombosis is an unexplained swelling, pain, redness, and tenderness in the legs or the pelvis.
 Noticeable symptoms should be shown to a doctor immediately.
 A doctor will performs tests to determine the type of clotting and the cause.
 Always consult a doctor before using a sauna as treatment.

 Is an infrared sauna a good treatment?

 Always get the treatment the doctor recommends.
 However, the patient should consider additional treatment such as using an infrared sauna.
-Along with doctor’s treatment, an infrared sauna can help the user lose that dangerous excess weight that often causes clots.
+Along with doctor’s treatment, an infrared sauna can be an aid to help lose extra weight that often contributes to clots.
 The weight is lost through excessive sweating from the deep penetrating heat.
 A second beneficial effect is an increased heart-rate.
 High heat causes the blood to pump fast and to the extremities.
 The increase in blood-flow is a solid preventative measure to ensure blood does not build-up or pool in the veins and arteries.
-The higher heart rate attained in a 20 minute session is on a par with a 20 minute workout.
+The higher heart rate attained in a 20 minute session is on a par with a 20-minute workout.
 This is beneficial as the body is also relaxing at the same time.
 Pain and swelling is eased by the heat of the infrared sauna.
 The pain experienced by the patient can be severe.
 The beneficial heat from infrared saunas comes from invisible light waves.
 The heat penetrates deep into muscle and skin tissue.
 Unlike a steam sauna which only heats the surface of the skin.
 This process will open up veins like a super-highway.
 The rate of flow increases healing platelets to injuries and can aid in the healing process of damaged veins.
 This will have an additional benefit, lowering blood pressure.
 High blood pressure is a common risk factor for people to develop these blood clots.

 Easing symptoms of Deep-vein thrombosis.